WHAT IS NO LIMITS?

 - problem-solving activities

-- presentations and discussions
+- presentations and performances

-- real-life learning experiences
+- real-life and interdisciplinary learning opportunities

-Preparing children for the future
+Preparing Children for the Future